User’s guide

 shell> ansible-playbook ansible.yml -t ma_debug -e ma_debug=true

-Install packages.
-Then disable the installation ma_install=false to speedup the playbook
+Install OS packages ma_pkg_install=true or PyPI packages ma_pip_install=true.
+Optionally, install the packages in Python virtual environment ma_venv_install=true.
+Then disable the installation to speedup the playbook

 Create directories.
 The following check would fail without the directories